cschladetsch/CppDupes/Readme.md

 # FSF Project

 ## Overview
 FSF is a project designed to handle file comparisons using MD5 hashes, while providing modular and testable architecture.
-The project is written in modern C++20, leveraging OpenSSL for cryptographic operations and Google Test for unit testing.
+The project is written in modern C++20, leveraging OpenSSL for cryptographic operations, Boost for command-line argument parsing, and Google Test for unit testing.

 ## Features
 - Compute and compare MD5 hashes for files in directories.
+- Supports comparing any number of directories specified on the command line.
+- Options to display only different files, same files, or files unique to one directory.
 - Modular architecture with `src` and `tests` directories for clear separation of concerns.
 - Google Test integration for robust testing.
 - C++20 support for modern features and better performance.